Trakehner13/Jordan-Hayes-Portfolio/Supervised Learning/Classification Model Tuning/Project Summary.md

 **Libraries/Packages**: pandas, numpy, matplotlib, seaborn, and xgboost

 **Insights**: The type of customers most likely to cancel their credit cards, include customers with less frequent but more expensive transactions, customers with lower revolving balances, customers with fewer bank products, and inactive customers.
-It is recommended that the bank focus more on retaining customers most likely to keep using their credit cards rather than reducing customer attrition from customers most likely to cancel.
+It is recommended that the bank focus more on retaining customers most likely to keep using their credit cards rather than reducing attrition from customers most likely to cancel.